Geneva Convention Debate

-Second, students will choose one article from the convention and compare it with the actual treatment a Canadian experienced in a POW camp.
+Through the questionnaire found in the student guide, students will learn about the 1929 Geneva Convention’s rules of war and implication on international politics.
+They will then choose one article from the convention and compare it with the actual treatment a Canadian experienced in a POW camp.
 Students will critically analyze the international law and how it was applied, or not, in the experience of a Canadian in a POW camp in either Hong Kong or Japan.
+Finally, they will debate the implications of international law on individual rights and whether or not past wrongs can be forgiven.

 The goal of these activities is to allow secondary cycle two students to have a greater understanding of World War II and Canada’s role in the Battle of Hong Kong.
 Students will also learn to appreciate the contributions of Canadian Armed Forces personnel from Quebec.

-Activities you might also like:
+Activities you might also like

 Renegotiate the Treaty of Versailles